 Since the emergence of COVID-19, much Parliamentary business has been focused on this area and The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020*¹and The Coronavirus Act 2020*² represent “the most drastic restrictions on liberty ever seen in the United Kingdom“.
-By providing briefings on Parliamentary business, SOAS COP’s work will inevitably be focused on this extraordinary yet temporary legislation.
+By providing briefings on Parliamentary business, SOAS ICOP’s work will inevitably be focused on this extraordinary yet temporary legislation.
 We will endeavour to facilitate discussions about when and how these powers will be returned and relevant briefings will be collated below.

 Violence against Women and Girls Amidst COVID-19

 A Lack of Parliamentary Oversight in a Time of Coronavirus

 Workplace Deaths Related to Coronavirus

 Civil Liberties and Surveillance in a Time of Coronavirus